Nicola2309/MS3/README.md

 #### New Users

-- I am a user who loves cooking and follow many cooking channels on the web, I would like to find an online cookbook where I can store and find new recipes.
+- I am a user who loves cooking and follows many cooking channels on the web, I would like to find an online cookbook where I can store and find new recipes.
 - I am a student user who needs to eat healthy to stay fit and focused, I would like a website in which I can find all the recipes I need to have an idea of a correct diet.

 #### Returning Users